MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 As mentioned above, *MRtrix3* will use the DW gradient table from the image headers when it is available.
 Currently, only the :ref:`dicom_format` and :ref:`mrtrix_image_formats` support this.
-The DW gradient table can be queried for any particular image using the ``mrinfo`` command in combination with the ``-dwgrad`` option.
+The DW gradient table can be queried for any particular image using the :ref:`mrinfo` command in combination with the ``-dwgrad`` option.
 For example:

 .. code-block:: console